picoworm/tornadofx-samples/README.md

-# Tornado FX Samples
+# TornadoFX Samples

-Here you will find samples showcasing best practises with Tornado FX.
+Here you will find samples showcasing best practises with [TornadoFX](https://github.com/edvin/tornadofx).
 For now it contains a fictive CRM application, inspired by the CRM example app from the [DHTMLX](http://dhtmlx.com/) framework.

 ![CRM Demo App](/screenshots/crm.png?raw=true "CRM Demo App")